 You are required to fill out a State ASN-4 form .
 The material needs to be packaged correctly, and labeled correctly.
 For more details, visit their Website.

-Currently, one can expect to pay a minium of about $200 for the first bag of material.
+Currently, one can expect to pay a minimum of about $200 for the first bag of material.

-Here is where we can help.
-We dump by the ton.
-We can accomodate your waste bags in our large containers.
-Call us, and we will pick up your waste for a LOT less (remember, we do demolition and waste removal for residential home as well!
+We can accommodate your waste bags in our large containers.
+Call us, and we will pick up your waste for a LOT less (remember, we do demolition and waste removal for residential home improvement projects as well.

 We Do Waste Removal!